theis-ken/BigData_Assignement_1/README.md

    cd Scrappy

 2. **Required Packages**
-   Have pymongo installed.
+   Ensure pymongo is installed.
 You can install it using:
    ```bash
    pip install pymongo

 ## Running the Spider
    To start the spider and begin scraping data, navigate to the Scrappy\BigData\BigData\spiders\ directory and use the following command: